openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Receiver-Supplied**, OPTIONAL.
 A string that describes the properties of the stream.
   This is useful in multi-stream systems to identify the stream for human actors.
 The transmitter MAY truncate the string beyond an allowed max length.

+stream_ttl

+> **Transmitter-Supplied**, OPTIONAL.
+The refreshable lifetime of the stream in seconds, after which the Transmitter MAY either pause or disable the stream if it has not received any Receiver-initiated communication (defined below) in that duration.
+The syntax is the same as that of {{EXPIRES_IN}}.
+>
+> For PUSH streams, the Transmitter MUST refresh the TTL whenever:
+> * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
+>
+> For POLL streams, the Transmitter MUST refresh the TTL whenever:
+> * The Receiver polls the Transmitter for events.
+> * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
+>
+> If the Transmitter decides to update the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to